raisa-fariha18/Position-Swap-Cipher/README.md

 The **Position Swap Cipher** algorithm combines two fundamental techniques:

 1. **Swapping Adjacent Characters**
    This step alters the structure of the input message by swapping every two adjacent characters.
+   For example:
+   Input: HELLO
+Step: Swap 0↔1, 2↔3 → EHLLO

 ---